michaelshiloh/robotaPsyche/lectureNotes.md

 ````

 What is the `desiredVelocity`?
 It is the vector that will get us to the
-target, in other words, the target's location:j
+target, in other words, the target's location:

 ````
 PVector desiredVelocity = PVector.sub(targetLocation, ourCurrentLocation);